This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It is an important milestone day on which people pray for health and prosperity.

-Praying for the happiness of families in harmony with nature,
+Praying for family happiness in harmony with nature,

 This heartwarming custom has been passed down through generations.